watem-sedem/watem-sedem/docs/choices.rst

 - :math:`LS`: :ref:`slope length and slope steepness factor <lsfactor>`
 - :math:`S_g`: local slope (:math:`\frac{\text{m}}{\text{m}}`)

-Most studies using WaTEM/SEDEM use the method of Van Oost et al. (2000).
-The method of Van Oost et al. (2000) can be activated in CN-WS by setting *TC model* to 'VanOost2000' in the ini-file (mind the quotes):
+Most studies using WaTEM/SEDEM use this method by Van Oost et al. (2000).
+It can be activated in CN-WS by setting *TC model* to 'VanOost2000' in the ini-file (mind the quotes):

 .. code-block:: ini

     TC model='VanOost2000'

-This is the default value.

-However, a second method, proposed by Verstraeten et al. (2007), also exists:
+However, a second method, proposed by Verstraeten et al. (2007), can be used as well, namely:

 .. math::
     TC = kTC.R.K.A^{1.4}.S_g^{1.4}